pgovers/oscar-wagtail-demo/TUTORIAL.md

 # ProductBlock StreamField

 Oscar uses dynamic class loading.
 Dynamic class loading makes Oscar extensively customisable.
 We want to reference an Oscar Product class from Wagtail.
 But it is not available when the vanilla Django model loader initializes the Wagtail models.

 To get a reference to the Oscar Product class from Wagtail we need to use a StreamField and a custom ChooserBlock.

-Here the ProductChooserBlock loads Products with `get_model('catalogue', 'product')` on runtime:
+Here the ProductChooserBlock loads Products with `get_model('catalogue', 'Product')` on runtime:

     # oscar-wagtail-demo/demo/apps/catalogue/blocks.py